Brendan Donovan Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 25th in the league with a collective 7.8 strikeouts per nine innings.
+- The Tigers pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.

-- The Tigers' 4.51 team ERA ranks 18th among all league pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 18th across all MLB pitching staffs.

-- The Tigers rank 23rd in baseball in home runs given up (44 total, 1.4 per game).
+- Tigers pitchers combine to rank 24th in baseball in home runs surrendered (46 total, 1.4 per game).

-- Turnbull (1-4) takes the mound for the Tigers in his seventh start of the season.
-He has a 6.84 ERA in 26 1/3 innings pitched, with 18 strikeouts.
+- Faedo makes his first start of the season for the Tigers.

-- The right-hander's most recent time out came on Sunday against the Baltimore Orioles, when he went four innings, surrendering two earned runs while giving up five hits.
+- The 27-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.